 \textbf{Memory Schema.} Memory items in \ours{} are designed and induced from past experiences as structured knowledge units that abstract away low-level execution details while preserving transferrable reasoning patterns and strategies.
 Each memory item specifies three components: (i) a \textit{title}, which serves as a concise identifier summarizing the core strategy or reasoning pattern; (ii) a \textit{description}, which provides a brief one-sentence summary of the memory item; and (iii) the \textit{content}, which records the distilled reasoning steps, decision rationales, or operational insights extracted from past experiences.
 Together, memory items extracted are both human-interpretable and machine-usable, facilitating efficient usage and integration with agents.

-\textbf{Integration of \ours{} with Agents.} An agent equipped with \ours{} can draw upon a curated pool of transferable strategies to guide decision-making.
+\textbf{Integrating \ours{} with Agents.} An agent $\pi_{\mathcal{L}}$ equipped with \ours{} can draw upon a curated pool of transferable strategies to guide decision-making.
 This enables the agent to recall effective insights, avoid previously observed pitfalls, and adapt more robustly to unseen queries.
-The integration proceeds in three steps: (i) \textit{memory retrieval}, (ii) \textit{memory construction}, and (iii) \textit{memory consolidation}, as shown in Figure~\ref{fig: reasoningbank}.
+The integration proceeds in three steps: (i) \textit{memory retrieval}, (ii) \textit{memory extraction}, and (iii) \textit{memory consolidation}, as shown in Figure~\ref{fig: reasoningbank}.
 During \textit{memory retrieval}, the agent queries \ours{} with the current query context to identify the top-$k$ relevant experiences and their corresponding memory items using embedding-based similarity search.
-Retrieved items are injected into the agent’s system instruction, ensuring that the decision-making is grounded with useful past experiences.
-When the current query task is completed, we will perform \textit{memory construction} to extract new memory items.
-The first step is to obtain proxy signals for the correctness of completed trajectories: we adopt an LLM-as-a-judge~\citep{gu2024survey} to label outcomes as success or failure given the query and trajectory, without access to any ground-truth.
+Retrieved items are injected into the agent’s system instruction, ensuring that action prediction from $\mathcal{A}$ is grounded with useful past experiences.
+When the current query task is completed, we will perform \textit{memory extraction} to extract new memory items.
+The first step is to obtain proxy correctness signals for trajectories: we adopt an LLM-as-a-judge~\citep{gu2024survey} to label outcomes as success or failure given the query and trajectory without any ground-truth reference.
 Based on these signals, we apply different extraction strategies: successful experiences contribute validated strategies, while failed ones supply counterfactual signals and pitfalls that help sharpen guardrails.
 In practice, we extract multiple memory items for each trajectory/experience as detailed in Appendix~\ref{app: prompt}.
 Finally, \textit{memory consolidation} incorporates these items into \ours{} with a simple addition operation, maintaining an evolving repository of memory items.
 Details are in Appendix~\ref{app: tech_details}.
 Together, these steps form a closed-loop process: the agent leverages past experiences, constructs new memory from current tasks, and continually updates its memory, enabling sustained evolvement in test-time learning scenarios.\footnote{We deliberately keep the memory usage pipeline simple, avoiding additional complexity in retrieval or consolidation so as to highlight the contribution of \ours{} itself.
 These components, however, can be further enhanced with more sophisticated techniques, which could provide additional benefits.}